 View a list of MA Counselling Psychology: Project Concentration courses: Graduate Calendar Course Listing for MA Counselling Psychology: Project Concentration.

-- In order to be consideration, an applicant must be able to make up any missing Master's-level content in one year or prior to starting the doctoral program.
+- In order to be considered, an applicant must be able to make up any missing Master's-level content in one year or prior to starting the doctoral program.

 If you are an international applicant and wish to find out whether you qualify under McGill University's CGPA Guidelines for Graduate Admissions, visit International CGPA Equivalency.